consoledotdev/home/content/about.md

 ### Beyond the newsletter

 Over time our goal is to **build a community where developers can find the best tools**.
-This will include long form research, discussion, and exclusive early access to beta programs and new releases.
+This will include long form research, discussion, and exclusive deals and/or early access to beta programs and new releases.

 We aim to support Console through this last one - partnering with vendors to provide extras to our audience, such as exclusive access to beta programs or bonus credits, and we may be paid a referral fee for these.
 Our editorial process is independent from our vendor partnerships.
 We do not accept payment for product inclusion.
+Where we feature exclusive deals from partners, they must first fit our selection criteria before we consider working with them.

 To learn more about Console, check out the Console blog where you can follow our progress.
 To start, we recommend reading our thoughts on the